Celebrate the magic of the festive season with a trip to a Christmas market, at home or on a short break abroad

 22 November – 5 January

 Take in the smell of warm, fresh waffles as you wind your way around the rows of little wooden chalets at the Bruges Christmas market.
 With twinkling fairy lights reflected in the canals, Christmas trees and street performers providing family entertainment, it's the time of year when the city is at its most magical.

 Treat your loved ones to some beautifully packaged Belgian chocolates, brightly coloured sweets and homemade gifts, take a twirl on the ice-rink, and then hop on to a horse-drawn carriage for the ultimate festive experience.

 Copenhagen’s fairy-tale Christmas

 Take the family to Copenhagen’s Christmas market in Tivoli Gardens.
-Little ones and grown-ups will enjoy the thrills of 27 fun rides, illuminations on the lake, Santa's grotto complete with reindeer, and dozens of stalls selling locally made decorations, gifts and jewellery.
+Little ones and grown-ups will enjoy the thrills of 27 fun rides, illuminations on the lake, a steam train, Santa's grotto complete with reindeer, and dozens of stalls selling locally made decorations, gifts and jewellery.

 In true Nordic style, the city is transformed into a fairy-tale Christmas celebration, with decorated wooden houses, snow-covered trees and Christmas lights.
-Another of the city's markets, in Nytorv Square from 16 November – 21 December, is devoted to the works of Denmark's famous storyteller Hans Christian Andersen – each stall is named after one of his fairy tales.
+Another of the city's markets, in Kongens Nytorv Square is devoted to the works of Denmark's famous storyteller Hans Christian Andersen – each stall is named after one of his fairy tales.

 Maastricht’s mistletoe and music

-Or, for a bird's-eye view of the lights and the ice rink, hop aboard the Ferris wheel in Vrijthof Square.
-There's a full entertainment programme, too, with 90 different theatre, dance and music performances at various cultural hotspots across the city.
+For a bird's-eye view of the lights and the ice rink, hop aboard the Ferris wheel in Vrijthof Square.
+There's a full entertainment programme, too, with different theatre, dance and music performances at various cultural hotspots across the city.